wkdu/playlist-scraper/README.md

 **Note**: Chart calculation is not case-sensitive but it does not account for spelling and grammatical mistakes in track information.

+## BMI Report Usage

+Exports a .CSV file containing fields required for the annual BMI College Radio Report ('Date Played', 'Time Played', 'Song Title', 'Artist Name', 'Composer Name')

+'Show Name' and 'Show URL' are added to the end of each track for convenience to validate potential playlist timing issues. (the columns should be deleted before an official BMI report submission)

+**Required arguments**: `start`, `end`

+`start` and `end` refer to the first and last integer node IDs you want to scrape from wkdu.org (wkdu.org/playlist/*nodeID*)

 ## Installation

 ```bash